Vitamin A: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Health Benefits of Vitamin A

 The benefits of Vitamin A are diverse and significant.
-It is pivotal for maintaining healthy vision, particularly in low light conditions, as it is a component of rhodopsin, a protein in the eyes that allows vision in low light.
+It is pivotal for maintaining healthy vision, particularly in light conditions, as it is a component of rhodopsin, a protein in the eyes that allows vision in low light.
 Beyond vision, Vitamin A is vital for immune function.
 It enhances the body’s defenses against illness and infection by supporting the production and function of white blood cells.
 Moreover, it plays a role in skin health and cell growth, making it crucial for wound healing and the maintenance of healthy skin and mucous membranes.

 Vitamin A also impacts cognition and neurological function.
 Adequate levels of this vitamin support brain health by maintaining the integrity and function of brain cells.
-It has been implicated in learning processes and memory, partly due to its role in synaptic plasticity, the ability of synapses to strengthen or weaken over time, which is central to learning and memory.
+It has been implicated in learning processes and memory, partly due to its role in synaptic plasticity, the ability of synapses to strengthen or weaken time, which is central to learning and memory.

 White blood cells.